Lung cancer

 • the rate and extent of tumour growth

-• other factors such as your age, fitness and overall health,
+• other factors such as your age, fitness and overall health, and whether you smoke or vape.

 Discussing your prognosis and thinking about the future can be challenging and stressful.
-It is important to know that although the statistics for lung cancer can be frightening, they are an average and may not apply to your situation.
+It is important to know that although some statistics for lung cancer can be frightening, they are an average and may not apply to your situation.

 Find support services